Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Comparison against manual segmentation

-Figure~\ref{fig:compar_stats}c illustrates the floe size distribution using violin plots, which combine elements of box plots and probability density functions.
-Violin plots show the distribution of data, including the density of values at different points, and provide information on the median (squares inside the violins) and the first and third quartiles (darker shaded areas).
-In the benchmark, the size distribution is bimodal, with peaks around 2 meters and 4 meters in floe diameter.
-Fifty percent of the floe sizes fall between 2 and 4.3 meters, with a median of 3 meters.
-Both the GVF and SAM-GVF methods capture the overall shape of the distribution, including the median and quartiles.
-The median is slightly overestimated (3.2 meters for GVF and 3.1 meters for SAM-GVF), but the quartiles match the benchmark.
-Minor discrepancies arise due to the lower detection of smaller floes, preventing accurate capture of the peak at smaller sizes.
-The SAM distribution varies significantly depending on the mode used.
-The prompt-based SAM approach closely aligns with the benchmark in terms of median (3 meters) and quartiles, though Q1 is underestimated at 1.6 meters.
-While the bimodality is captured, there is a skew towards smaller floes (around 1 meter), exaggerating the distribution’s shape compared to the benchmark.
-The automatic SAM mode, on the other hand, produces the least accurate distribution.
-Its median is overestimated at 3.8 meters, and the distribution appears unimodal (peaking around 3.5 meters), failing to reflect the bimodal nature of the benchmark.
-Quartiles are also poorly represented, highlighting the limitations of the automated SAM approach in accurately detecting individual floes without seed-based prompts.
+The floe size distribution is shown in Fig.~\ref{fig:compar_stats}b as violin plots, which display the overall distribution of data, including the median (marked inside the violins) and the first and third quartiles (represented by the darker shaded areas).
+The benchmark size distribution from manual segmentation exhibits a clear bimodal shape, with peaks around diameters of 1.5\,m and 3.5\,m.
+Approximately 50\% of the floes fall between 1.8\,m and 4.3\,m, with a median diameter of 3\,m.
+SAM-P aligns well with the benchmark, with the bimodal shape, median, and quartiles generally well captured.
+However, the distribution is slightly skewed toward smaller floes, as the first quartile underestimates the benchmark (1.5\,m instead of 1.8\,m), exaggerating the presence of smaller floes and reflecting the relatively large count of hallucinations (Fig.~\ref{fig:differences1}g).
+Both GVF and SAM-GVF methods also capture the overall shape of the distribution, including the median (3.2\,m and 3.1\,m, respectively) and quartiles.
+Minor discrepancies arise from the lower detection of smaller floes, resulting in a less pronounced bimodal shape compared to SAM-P. Conversely, SAM-A produces the least accurate distribution, missing the bimodal nature of the benchmark, resulting in a single peak around 3.3\,m.
+It overestimates both the median (3.8\,m) and quartiles, reflecting the limitations of SAM-A in detecting individual floes without seed-based prompts.